You can measure Change Failure Rate and Mean Time To Recovery from DORA

 required field:

-- fixesVersion (required) Version of a previous deployment, which introduced an
+• fixesVersion (required) Version of the previous deployment that introduced an

 Example request with curl